Lahore Fort: Jahangir period

 Emperor Jahangir first mentions his alterations to the fort in 1612 when describing the Maktab Khana.
 Jahangir also added the Kala Burj pavilion, which features European-inspired angels on its vaulted ceiling.
 British visitors to the fort noted Christian iconography during the Jahangir period, with paintings of the Madonna and Jesus found in the fort complex.
 In 1606, Guru Arjan of the Sikh faith was imprisoned at the fort before his death.

-Jahangir bestowed the massive Picture Wall, a 1450 ft by 50 ft wall which is exquisitely decorated with a vibrant array of glazed tile, faience mosaics, and frescoes.
+Jahangir bestowed the massive Picture Wall, a 1450 ft by 50 ft wall which is decorated with a vibrant array of glazed tile, faience mosaics, and frescoes.
 On the spandrels of the large arched panels below Jahangir's Khwabgah (the Imperial Bedchamber) are azdahas or winged dragons from ancient Persian mythology, cup-bearing angel figures herons, cranes and other flying birds.
-Many of the scenes displayed on this ‘Picture Wall’ illustrate the court life of the Mughal sovereigns, their sports and their pastimes.
-One of the finest panels shows four horsemen playing the noble game of chaughan, nowadays known as polo.
+Many of the scenes displayed on this 'Picture Wall' illustrate the court life of the Mughal sovereigns, their sports and their pastimes.
+One of the panels shows four horsemen playing the noble game of Vaughan, nowadays known as polo.
 Most prominent are those relating to elephant fights, which were one of the favourite recreations of the Mughal court.

-The Mosque of Mariyam Zamani Begum was built adjacent to the forts of eastern walls during the reign of Jahangir.
+The Mosque of Mariyam Zamani Begum was built adjacent to the forts of the eastern walls during the reign of Jahangir.
 While the mosque likely served as a Friday congregational mosque for members of the Royal Court, it was not financed by Jahangir, although it likely required his approval.
-The foundation of this mosque was laid by the Empress Mariam-uz-Zamani in the year 1611 and the construction was completed on the order of her son Jahangir in her honor.
+The foundation of this mosque was laid by the Empress Mariam-uz-Zamani in the year 1611.